23W-GBAC/Azukaego_blog/automations_md/automations_two.md

     return image_files

 ```
 One of the amazing things I am fascinated by is the Python language, it feels like writing an English statement, as somebody who is intermediate in shell and c programming, I will pick Python any time of the day because it gives me hope that, maybe i am not bad at structuring codes 😂.
-In the define image directory, we declare image_files iwith an empty list denoted by a square bracket.
+In the def image directory, we declare image_files iwith an empty list denoted by a square bracket.
 The os.walk(), is like for example, you live in a huge house and you are upstairs with your mum and she wants you to go and get your younger siblings for dinner, too bad for you, you are not with your phone to call them to know exactly where they are to go get them.
-So  as you walk down the stairs, you search room by room to find them.
+So as you walk down the stairs, you search room by room to try and find them.
 That is what .walk() does in the operating system.
 Since one of your siblings has eaten their dinner, your mum tells you not to get them, which is what .remove() does to exclude_folder.

 if file.lower().endswith((".png", ".jpg", ".jpeg", ".gif")): basically means your mum giving you criteria for getting your siblings, If they are not washed up for dinner, they shouldn’t come.
 This means if they don't end with their extension in lowercase, append not their pathway, just the pathways with this file extension ending.